 Introduction

-The slender twig ant, Pseudomyrmex gracilis (Fabricius), is often called the elongate or Mexican twig ant, is a neotropical, arboreal ant best known for its associations with plants and its terrible sting (Wheeler and Wheeler 1956; Ward 1990).
+The slender twig ant, Pseudomyrmex gracilis (Fabricius), often called the elongate or Mexican twig ant, is a neotropical, arboreal ant best known for its associations with plants and its terrible sting (Wheeler and Wheeler 1956; Ward 1990).

 Synonymy